Unrealistic Expectations E-Commerce Owners Have About Logistics

 Every E-Commerce Business Operates Like Amazon

-Amazon Prime has changed online business forever.
+Amazon Prime has changed online businesses to start for a college student forever.
 Customers now expect everything they order to be at their front door in two days or less.
 As a small e-retailer, trying to replicate Amazon’s practices isn’t realistic.
 Obviously, you want your customers to get their products as quickly as possible, but some things take more time if you don’t have Amazon’s capabilities.

 For example, if you opened a furniture store online, you’d be hard-pressed to ship furniture around the country or around the world within a two-day window.
 Because of the size and awkward shapes of the product, you’d need a specialized type of transportation service.
 Full truckload shipping would likely be the best option for large products like furniture because you’d be paying for a semi-truck dedicated to your product and nothing else.
 Drivers are limited in the number of hours they can legally drive, but team drivers can alternate, so the truck is continually moving to hit tighter delivery windows.
 However, this adds considerable expense.